giuliopons/quiz-tool/README.md

 Results are shown in realtime on the teacher device or on LIM as a top hit score ranking page.

-Emojiis make it a little funny for my young students.
+Emojiis make it a little funny.

 You can try it here: https://www.barattalo.it/quiz